patchbae/jekyll-now/_posts/Intro to Fabrication/17-11-08-Repeatability.md

 ---

 For our assignment on repeatability, I decided to make five wall-mounted paper towel holders using wood and screws.
-The materials used for this project consists of two 4' x 6" pieces of woods, two 4' dowels, some drywall screws, and a random piece of ply I needed because I didn't buy enough wood to account for mistakes.
+The materials used for this project consisted of two 4' x 6" pieces of woods, two 4' dowels, some drywall screws, and a random piece of ply I needed because I didn't buy enough wood to account for mistakes.

 ![Materials]({{ site.url }}/images/PT1.png)